NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Fury Sphere.md

 ## Trapping A Sphere

 When slain, the spirit of a fury sphere can be contained in a smaller vessel of Bulk 2 or less in the next 10 minutes with a DC 25 Arcana check, DC 25 Religion check, or DC 25 Occultism check check.
-The sphere trapped in the new vessel can be used as one of the ingredients for an _[[Spells/Animate Object|Animate Object]]_ ritual, creating an object that will begrudgingly follow commands.
+The sphere trapped in the new vessel can be used as one of the ingredients for an _[[Animate Object|Animate Object]]_ ritual, creating an object that will begrudgingly follow commands.

 ## Suggested Monster Parts